Chart Color Schemes

 Household Composition

-Viewbank - Yallambie has a typical household mix, with a higher-than-average median household size
+Viewbank - Yallambie has a typical household mix, with a fairly typical median household size

-Family households constitute 75.4% of all households, including 39.2% couples with children, 24.4% couples without children, and 11.0% single parent families.
-Non-family households comprise the remaining 24.6%, with lone person households at 22.6% and group households at 2.1%.
-The median household size is 2.6 people, larger than the Greater Melbourne average of 2.5.
+Family households constitute 75.4 percent of all households, including 39.2 percent couples with children, 24.4 percent couples without children, and 11.0 percent single parent families.
+Non-family households comprise the remaining 24.6 percent, with lone person households at 22.6 percent and group households comprising 2.1 percent of the total.
+The median household size is 2.6 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households